ysyk2021/the-repeating-revolution-transforming-business-through-regular-assessment/src/chapter-2-1.md

-Chapter 2: Defining the Repeating Revolution: Identifying the Components of a Repeatable Process
+Identifying the Components of a Repeatable Process
 ================================================================================================

 In order to successfully undertake the repeating revolution, it is important to identify the components of a repeatable process.
 A repeatable process is a set of procedures or steps that can be executed consistently to achieve a desired outcome.